If you came to this page directly, you might wish to read an introductory page first.

 (left) Funerary Temple; (right) detail of its decoration

 Tombs having the shape of a house or of a temple started to be built in 143 AD and they represent in chronological order the third type of tombs of Palmyra; they were common in many parts of the Roman Empire and in particular in the Anatolian peninsula (you may wish to see those at Imbriogon).
-The funerary temple at the end of the western end of the Colonnade is the most imposing one; it was built in the early IIIrd century and the detail of its decoration shown above can also be seen in buildings at Sabratha (Lybia) of the same period.
+The funerary temple at the end of the western end of the Colonnade is the most imposing one; it was built in the early IIIrd century and the detail of its decoration shown above can also be seen in buildings at Sabratha (Libya) of the same period.

-On a Friday (when the site was empty) it was possible to take a photo of the sarcophagi which are in the process of being unearthed; the sarcophagus on the back wall shows parents with their children attending a funerary banquet; while sarcophagi portraying the dead on the lid are common to many ancient cultures, at Palmyra the dead was often portrayed on the front side of the sarcophagus.
+On a Friday (when the site was empty) it was possible to take a photo of the sarcophagi which were in the process of being unearthed; the sarcophagus on the back wall shows parents with their children attending a funerary banquet; while sarcophagi portraying the dead on the lid are common to many ancient cultures, at Palmyra the dead was often portrayed on the front side of the sarcophagus.
 In some tombs sarcophagi with banqueters in high relief were disposed so that they formed the image of a dining room.

 Tomb of Julius Aurelius Marona (outside the walls); (inset) relief found in the tomb